yutong-xia/yutong-xia.github.io/_pages/cv.md

 ## Research and Competition Experience
 ### Research

+* MS Dissertation: A Random Effect Bayesian Neural Networks (RE-BNNs) for Choice Analysis: Predicting Travel ModeChoice Across Multiple Cities (May.
+2021-Present)
+  - Mentor: Dr. Huanfa Chen
+  - Combining random effects models and Bayesian Neural Networks, we developed a new model for travel mode choice prediction across multiple cities.
+Via interpreting the model, the travel behavior in different cities can be compared directly.

+* BS Dissertation: The Impact of Traffic on Equality of Urban Healthcare Service Accessibility (May.
+2020)
+  - Mentor: Prof. Chengchao Zuo
+  - We evaluated the dynamic accessibility to healthcare service based on WATT and G2SFCA method at 24 time points throughtout a day.
+Then we explored the impact of traffic conditions on equality from spatial and temporal perspectives based on the variation of the Gini Coefficient.
+Last, we identify the equality of healthcare service accessibility in a real urban environment by comparing the differences in accessibility among age groups.
+  - We found that traffic conditions change the accessibility by extending travel time and reducing the potential of obtaining healthcare services during peak hours.
+Although the city centre has better accesse to healthcare services, it is more susceptible to traffic conditions than suburban area, which mitigates the spatial inequality in Wuhan by around 20%.
+  - We also found that the impacts of traffic on the equality across age groups to access the healthcare services is much less significant than that on the equality across spaces

 * Impact of Coupling Effect of Urban Expansion and Cultivated Land Protection on Ecosystem NPP (Jan.
 2018–May.
 2019)
   - Research Member
   - Mentor: Prof. Xinli Ke